stan-dev/design-docs/designs/0032-stan-output-formats.md

 Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

-### Information structure

 The structure of these outputs can be best represented either as table or as a named list of heterogenous elements.
 A cross-cutting classification is whether or not the outputs are one-time outputs or streaming.
 The header row and comment sections of the Stan CSV file are generated once during the inference run.
 The CSV data rows are produced on a streaming basis.

-- algorithm config: one-time, hierarchical
-- initialization: one-time, tabular
-- sample & algorithm diagnostics: streaming, tabular
-- metric & step size: one-time, tabular
-- timing information: one-time, hierarchical

-These distinctions are not well supported at either the stan services layer because the output streams are overloaded and have no hierarchical structure.
-Nor are they supported at the CmdStan layer, because everything gets packed into one CSV file with non-standard encodings through comments.

 ## Current implementation